microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/st-b-l072z-lrwan1-discovery-kit.md

 - Expand the `mlm32l07x01` project in the Project Explorer
 - Expand the `Includes` directory
-- Find the Project's Include files which is mormally the last directory in this list.
-The file path is simialr to this `< filepath to your project directory>/Projects/Multi/Applications/LoRa/End_Node/inc`where the `< filepath to your project directory>` value is the location of your project on disk.
+- Find the Project's Include files which is normally the last directory in this list.
+The file path is similar to this `< filepath to your project directory>/Projects/Multi/Applications/LoRa/End_Node/inc`where the `< filepath to your project directory>` value is the location of your project on disk.
 - Expand the `inc` directory and open these files in the IDE:
     - `hw_conf.h`
     - `Commissioning.h`